David-Motari/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## File 9:
 Uses import this to print 'The Zen of Python'
 ## File 10:
-checks if a singly linked list has a cycle in it.
+Checks if a singly linked list has a cycle in it.
 ## File 100:
-uses sys function write to print to stderr a string and exit status is 1
+Uses sys function write to print to stderr a string and exit status is 1
 ## File 101:
-script that compiles a Python script file.
+Script that compiles a Python script file.
 ## File 102:
-bytecode interpretation
+Bytecode interpretation